aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

 This release includes:

-* New user experience for workspace based on the AWS UI Design System
 * Sagemaker Notebook as a compute environment (connect, start, stop, terminate)
 * Data set attachment to Sagemaker Notebooks
 * Research user creation